 The new Tanoa map is set in a dense tropical jungle with a strong Vietnam feel to it.

-The 10 new vehicles that are included include land, sea and air units with new specialised functions.
+The 10 new vehicles that are included include land, sea and air units with new specialized functions.

 Reviews are pretty good for the DLC, the main gist is that if you enjoy the ARMA franchise and need more of it to get this.

-The small amount of negative reviews complain that its not great value for money, though it seems to contain more than the other downloadable content the developers have released.
+The small number of negative reviews complain that it’s not great value for money, though it seems to contain more than the other downloadable content the developers have released.